-- 1. the opportunity of all members of the University community to attain their educational objectives; - 2. the generation and maintenance of an intellectual and educational atmosphere throughout the University community; and - 3. the protection of the health, safety, welfare, property, and human rights of all members of the University community, and the safety, property, and reputational interests of the University itself.
+1. the opportunity of all members of the University community to attain their educational objectives;

+2. the generation and maintenance of an intellectual and educational atmosphere throughout the University community; and

+3. the protection of the health, safety, welfare, property, and human rights of all members of the University community, and the safety and property of the University itself.
 These general interests, of course, are also the subject matter of the public laws of the state and nation.